lamhine/stochastic_intervention/README.md

 # stochastic_intervention
-Code to replicate stochastic intervention on ACE scores across racial groups
+Code to replicate stochastic intervention on ACE scores across racial groups.
+Code adapted from [Ahern et al 2016](https://doi.org/10.2105/AJPH.2016.303425).

 1. First, we use the estimated beta coefficients and variance-covariance matrix from our outcome model to generate a single resampled value of the beta coefficients from a multivariate normal distribution (37–39).